APPLICATION STRATEGY 2018: Utah Sheep, Moose, Goat, Bison

 - Youth any bull elk

-The order in which the draw happens is important to consider because Utah does not allow you to draw two limited entry/once-in-a-lifetime tags in the same year.
+The order in which the draw happens is important to consider because Utah does not allow you to draw a limited entry and an OIL tag in the same year.
+For example, if you apply for a limited entry permit of any kind and draw it, your OIL species application(s) will be pulled.
+You’ll still receive a bonus point for those, but they won’t be considered in the draw.

 Here’s why that matters